-FY 2015 Enacted FY 2016 Request Explanation of Changes FY 2016 vs FY 2015 Physics and Engineering Models \$68,469,000 Physics and Engineering Models \$67,819,000 Physics and Engineering Models -\$650,000 Provide reactive flow models for high explosive (HE) detonation and burn that capture grain scale material heterogeneity and are computationally efficient.
-Further develop reactive flow models for HE detonation and burn that capture grain scale material heterogeneity and are computationally efficient.
+FY 2016 Request Explanation of Changes FY 2016 vs FY 2015 Physics and Engineering Models \$67,819,000 Physics and Engineering Models -\$650,000 Further develop reactive flow models for HE detonation and burn that capture grain scale material heterogeneity and are computationally efficient.
 Slight decrease reflects planned workload in ongoing model development and implementation into codes.
-Provide models for complex hydrodynamic processes that are sufficiently predictive to enable design and assessment of various stockpile options.
 Refine models for complex hydrodynamic processes that are sufficiently predictive to enable design and assessment of various stockpile options.
-Provide models needed for certification on new safety options.
-Refine models needed for certification on new safety options.
+Refine models needed for certification on new Physics and Engineering Models \$67,819,000 Further develop reactive flow models for HE detonation and burn that capture grain scale material heterogeneity and are computationally efficient.
+Refine models for complex hydrodynamic processes that are sufficiently predictive to enable design and assessment of various stockpile options.